DataDog/documentation/content/en/continuous_testing/cicd_integrations/configuration.md

 : The Datadog instance to which request is sent.
 The default is `datadoghq.com`.
 Your Datadog site is {{< region-param key="dd_site" code="true" >}}.

 `failOnCriticalErrors`
-: A boolean flag that will fail the CI job if no tests were triggered, or results couldn't be fetched from Datadog.
+: A boolean flag that fails the CI job if no tests were triggered, or results couldn't be fetched from Datadog.
 The default is set to `false`.

 `failOnMissingTests`
 : A boolean flag that fails the CI job if at least one test is missing in a run (for example, if it has been removed or deleted).
 The default is set to `false`.